 Eye Clearance Registry

 As of November 1st, 2012, the American College of Veterinary Ophthalmologists (ACVO) is teaming up directly with OFA to create a new registry for eye conditions in purebred dogs.
 The new Eye Certification Registry (ECR) will issue their own registration numbers and their database will be displayed and searchable on the OFA website.
 The eye exam forms need to be sent directly to OFA to be issued an ECR number.
-More information can be found at http://www.offa.org/index.html and FAQs can be found at http://www.offa.org/ecr_faq.html.
+More information can be found at https://www.ofa.org.

 For the time being, the Canine Eye Registration Foundation (CERF) will also continue to issue registration numbers.
 These numbers will only be issued if the eye exam form is submitted to CERF.
 As of November 1st, new or renewed CERF numbers will no longer be displayed on the OFA website.
 If your dog already has a CERF number, you can choose to submit the new exam form to OFA and they will treat it as a "re-CERF" and issue an ECR number.